My daughter’s sleep issues have resurfaced with the pandemic, and I’m losing my mellow mojo

 Setting kids up for sleep success

 Getting kids to go to bed doesn’t require a PhD — but some inside knowledge helps.
 I spoke with Asarnow of UCSF about kids and sleep issues.
-We chatted about a range of kid-related sleep problems.
+Of course, it’s always best to check with your pediatrician first to make sure the sleep issues aren’t caused by an underlying medical issue.
+Asarnow and I chatted about a range of kid-related sleep problems.

 For example, parents may be wondering if they should sleep with anxious kids.
 “It depends,” Asarnow says.
 “Maintaining the usual schedule and expectations as much as possible is always ideal in that it makes children feel that they know what to expect.
 Sometimes, well-intentioned parents want to allow their children extra leeway with rules or expectations in challenging times.”
 But, she says, it’s important to not be so rigid with rules that you overlook a child’s real need to feel safe and secure, particularly now.